isthisthat/Pysheet/README.md

                             Optionally, specify a filename (default is
                             <dataSheet>.lock
       --outSheet CSV, -o CSV
-                            Output filename (may include path)
+                            Output filename (may include path).
+You may also use "stdout"
       --outDelim DELIMITER, -O DELIMITER
                             The delimiter of the output Sheet.
 Default is comma (,)